-NOTE: The engine will not crank unless the transmission shift lever is in neutral.
+NOTE: The engine will not crank unless the transmission shift lever is in neutral and the service brake foot pedal is depressed.

-The buzzer will sound upon starting the engine and turn off after proper engine oil pressure is reached.
+The buzzer will sound upon turning the Ignition Switch to START and turn off after proper hydraulic oil pressure is reached.

-2. Turn the Ignition switch to START and release immediately when the engine starts.
+- 2. Turn the Ignition switch to START and release immediately when the engine starts.
 Do not push or hold the throttle down.
-The ECM will automatically provide the proper amount of fuel to start the engine.

-3. Immediately check the engine instruments and warning lights for proper indication after starting.
+The ECM will automatically provide the proper amount of fuel to start the engine. - 3.
+Immediately check the engine instruments and warning lights for proper indication after starting.